Strategies for responding to your guests’ reviews

 - Try to provide meaningful answers with relevant information for the guest and avoid repetition.

 - It is important to respond to negative reviews even if they are written in a language different from yours.
-If this happens to you and neither you nor anyone on your staff is fluent in that language, we advise you not to ignore it but to address it in your own language.
+If this happens to you and neither you nor anyone on your staff is fluent in that language, it is advisable not to ignore it but to address it in your own language.
 It is important the guest knows that their comments were read and addressed.

 - Don’t argue with the reviewer and don’t take the comments personally.